apteanuj/anuj.github.io/ph304bs20/ph304bs20index.md

 ## Course communication

-We'll be using WorldClass for grade distribution, but all other digital communications will take place on our Slack workspace.
-It will host homework solutions, discussions, and reading quizzes, and you should feel free to chat on it, vent, organize study sessions, etc. I intend to cultivate a rather informal learning community, so you should feel free to make it your space, but please also remember that it is an extension of our classroom at Regis, so you should behave in compliance with the student handbook.
+We'll be using WorldClass for grade distribution, but some other digital communications will take place on our Slack workspace.
+It will host homework solutions and discussions, and you should feel free to chat on it, vent, organize study sessions, etc. I intend to cultivate a rather informal learning community, so you should feel free to make it your space, but please also remember that it is an extension of our classroom at Regis, so you should behave in compliance with the student handbook.

 In particular, please note that I will **not** be answering questions that are purely scientific/mathematical in nature via email.
 You are welcome to come by my office, ask in class, **post on Slack, or contact a peer.** I will be enforcing this rule to stress the collaborative nature of physics.
 You are unlikely to succeed in this class (or any other physics endeavor) on your own; you should make it a priority to support your peers and to accept their help.
 Collaboration is not only encouraged, it is implicitly required. **I strongly suggest that you all frequently get together in person at times in addition to our scheduled meetings to discuss the material of this course.**